U.S. Route 20 in New York: Leatherstocking Region

 As it enters the county, it enters West Winfield and begins to overlap NY 51 which comes in from the south.
-This overlap lasts for 3 mi to Birmingham Corners, where NY 51 turns north toward Ilion, as US 20 continues east and soon re-enters Otsego County.
-Trending southeast in the town of Richfield, 6 mi pass before NY 28 briefly overlaps US 20 just west of Richfield Springs, a popular local shopping destination, on its long curve across the state from the Catskills to the Adirondacks.
+This overlap lasts for 3 mi to Birmingham Corners, where NY 51 turns north toward Ilion, as US 20 continues east and soon reenters Otsego County.
+Trending southeast in the town of Richfield, 6 mi pass before NY 28 briefly overlaps US 20 just west of Richfield Springs, a popular local shopping destination, on its long curve across the state from the Catskill Mountains to the Adirondack Mountains.
 NY 167 begins a few blocks further east, and US 20 returns to Herkimer County 1 mi beyond that, intersecting only county roads over the next several miles.

-A mile after returning to Otsego County, NY 80 again intersects on its way from Cooperstown and Otsego Lake to the south to Fort Plain to the north.
+after returning to Otsego County, NY 80 again intersects on its way from Cooperstown and Otsego Lake to the south to Fort Plain to the north.
 The next 7 mi of US 20 swing around the north end of the east ridge of Cherry Valley into the town of that name, where NY 166 leaves at a partial interchange to follow the valley south to Milford.
 After another swing around the valley's other ridge, US 20 crosses into Schoharie County.
 About 2 mi from the county line, the highway intersects another long north–south route, NY 10, south of Sharon Springs.
 US 20 proceeds for another 5 mi to Sharon, where NY 145 provides a route to Cobleskill to the south.
 Shortly after this junction, US 20 straightens out and follows an almost due-east heading for 11 mi to its intersection with NY 30A and the southern terminus of NY 162 at Sloansville.
 The route continues east to Esperance, where it crosses Schoharie Creek to enter Schenectady County.

 Capital District

-The crossing of the Schoharie Creek brings US 20 into the first of three counties that make up the greater Albany area.
+The crossing of the Schoharie Creek brings US 20 into the first of three counties that make up the Capital District area.
 Here, development along the road increases and the road itself is often four lanes.
-The region is divided by the Hudson River, where US 20 begins its second-longest concurrency with US 9, the state's longest north–south US route.
+The region is divided by the Hudson River, where US 20 begins its second-longest concurrency with US 9, the state's longest north–south U.S. Highway.